algernon-A/LineTool-CS2/Properties/LongDescription.md

 - Set **variable offset** greater than zero to apply a random sideways offset to each item, up to the maximum distance specified - click for 1m increments, **Shift-click** for 10m, **Control-click** for 0.1m.
 - To remove variable spacing and/or offset, set the field(s) back to zero. **Shift-click** (10m increments) to make this faster.

+## Mod options
+Available in the game's options menu.
+There's currently only one control: a slider that allows you to control the transparency of the placement guidelines (white dashed lines).
+Set to fully transparent to disable the guidelines entirely.

 ## Meta
 ### Translations
 This mod supports localization.
 Please help out with translating this mod into different languages via the CrowdIn site at crowdin.com/project/line-tool-cs2.